vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-aws-airgap.md

-# VMware Tanzu for Kubernetes Operations on AWS Reference Design
+# VMware Tanzu Kubernetes Grid on AWS Air-gap Reference Design

-VMware Tanzu for Kubernetes operations simplifies operation of Kubernetes for multi-cloud deployment by centralizing management and governance for clusters and teams across on-premises, public clouds, internet restricted environments and edge.
-Tanzu for Kubernetes operations delivers an open source aligned Kubernetes distribution with consistent operations and management to support infrastructure and application modernization.
+VMware Tanzu Kubernetes Grid (multi-cloud) provides organizations with a consistent, upstream-compatible, regional Kubernetes substrate that is ready for end-user workloads and ecosystem integrations.

 This document lays out a reference design for deploying VMware Tanzu for Kubernetes grid on AWS Networking in an air-gap environment with Tanzu components on AWS.

-An air-gapped environment is a network security measure employed to ensure a computer or computer network is secure by physically isolating it from unsecured networks, such as the public Internet or an unsecured local area network.
+An air-gapped environment is a network security measure employed to ensure a computer or computer network is secure by physically isolating it from unsecured networks, such as the public Internet or an unsecured local area network.This Design supports air-gap environments without internet connectivity.

 The following reference design is based on the architecture and components described in [Tanzu Solution Reference Architecture Overview](index.md).